bridgetownrb/bridgetown/bridgetown-website/src/_docs/plugins/external-apis.md

 using a tidy Builder DSL on top of the [Graphlient](https://github.com/ashkan18/graphlient) gem.

-Get started by simply running `bundle add graphtown -g bridgetown_plugins` in your bridgetown site.
+Get started by simply running `bundle add graphtown` in your bridgetown site and adding `init :graphtown` to `config/initializers.rb`.

 Then, navigate to your `plugins/site_builder.rb` file and add the Graphtown mixin.

 ```rb
 # plugins/site_builder.rb